buildkite/docs/pages/pipelines/command_step.md

 Maximums are always enforced, when supplied — the smallest value will be used.

->🚧
-> Timeout applies to the whole job lifetime, including hooks and artifact uploads.
-If timeout is triggered while the command is running or hooks is running then cancel grace period will come into play which is 10 seconds by default.
-If hooks or artifact uploads need more time then cancel grace period can be increased by setting flag cancel-grace-period
+Timeouts apply to the whole job lifecycle, including hooks and artifact uploads.
+If a timeout is triggered while a command or hook is running, there's a 10 second grace period by default.
+You can change the grace period by setting the [`cancel-grace-period`](https://buildkite.com/docs/agent/v3/configuration#cancel-grace-period) flag.

 ## Retry attributes